-Responsible for maintenance and upkeep of our Synagogue building and grounds; proposes annual budget; oversees janitorial services.
+Responsible for maintenance and upkeep of our Synagogue building and grounds.

 Chair: Mark Klar

 An opportunity to reach out to members of OZS who might need a little extra attention for any number of reasons, including illness or loss of a loved one.
 A call or card could make a huge difference in someone’s day.
-The committee also arranges meals, as needed, and is available to run errands for those in need.
+The committee also arranges meals, as needed.
+Please contact the OZS office if you know someone in need.

 Chevra Kadisha & Shomrim